 Document-fee note: cip.gov.st publishes the three citizenship-document line items (passport, national ID, citizenship certificate) as a single ~$750 per-applicant bundle.
 The line-item split shown above is illustrative against that government-disclosed total; the all-in figure is the operative number for budgeting.

 The 21 CBI advisory fee and the due-diligence fee settle on Bitcoin (on-chain), Lightning, or USDT at engagement.
 Credit cards and bank transfers also accepted as needed.
-The government donation moves through our authorized legal channel after UCID approval in principle; we coordinate the conversion with full transparency and lock the BTC/USD rate at the moment of payment.
+The government donation moves through our authorized legal channel after UCID Approval in Principle; we coordinate the conversion with full transparency and lock the BTC/USD rate at the moment of wire.

 The 90-day window from Approval in Principle to settlement gives Bitcoiners flexibility on timing.
 Most clients move on the rate they want, not the rate the bank decides.
 If a 90-day extension is required, UCID grants it on request.